ConvivioTeam/cookbook/new_client_recipe/learning-and-thinking.md

 * How would we prioritise what needs to be done?

+* What is the 'right size' of a first phase project to address the top priorities?
+* How will our cookbook recipes help?
+* What is the story we can tell in our proposal?

-Once we've decided to proceed, and we have done the initial learning and thinking, it's time to develop our proposal.
+Once we have done the initial learning and thinking, it's time to develop our proposal.